albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 # Introduction

-This article is about hosting the Mozilla hubs into VPS / self-hosted server.
+This article is about hosting the Mozilla hubs into VPS / self-hosted servers.

-Hubs provide easy deploy on AWS. its just work.
-But I don't want to buy some server on AWS. because i have my own server. so how to do that?
+Hubs provide easy deployment on AWS. it just works.
+But I don't want to buy some servers on AWS because I have my own server.

+Also as I know in hubs-cloud you can't control the entire code.
+I want to make many modifications (sign method, routing, etc).

 I spend 4 days trying to install hubs on VPS.

-Basically im not a dev ops person. im react js and laravel little bit fullstack.
+Basically, I'm not a dev ops person.
+I'm react js and laravel a little bit full-stack.

-Star this repo for supporting me. and if you are interested in web 3D like this you can follow my [github account](https://github.com/albirrkarim).
+Please star this repo for supporting me. and if you are interested in web 3D like this you can follow my [github account](https://github.com/albirrkarim).

 I try to make software overview, architecture, and tables on the database. you can see my [figma project](https://www.figma.com/file/h92Je1ac9AtgrR5OHVv9DZ/Overview-Mozilla-Hubs-Project?node-id=0%3A1)